SoftwareAG/c8y-docs/content/cockpit/working-with-dashboards.md

 You can create a dashboard for a specific device and share it with all devices of the same type.
 This is only possible though, if the type property is set for the device.

-To do so, enable **Dashboard template** option.
+To do so, enable the **Dashboard template** option.
 A corresponding message will be displayed in the editor.
 After enabling it, you can see how many devices will share this dashboard.
 There is also a possibility to duplicate type dashboard as regular one (assigned to current device only).

 <img src="/images/users-guide/cockpit/cockpit-dashboard-share.png" name="Shared dashboard"/>

-Dashboard with Dashboard template option enabled can be accessed and modified from all devices of this type.
+The dashboard with the dashboard template option enabled can be accessed and modified from all devices of this type.
 Therefore, changes made to this dashboard are automatically applied to all dashboard instances, no matter which device view user is currently on.

 {{< c8y-admon-info >}}